-3.4 Relevance to Global Flood Models
+3.4 Relevance to global flood models

-The minimum size of river represented in Global Flood risk Models (GFMs) varies (see Table 2), with minimum river size thresholds ranging between 50-5000 km UDA, three orders of magnitude.
-River network size can be limited by the granularity of input data such as rainfall (Dottori et al., 2016c), or by the computational demand of modelling floods at the global scale.
+The minimum size of river represented in global flood risk models (GFMs) varies (see Table 2), with minimum river size thresholds ranging between 50-5000 km2 UDA, which is 3 orders of magnitude.
+River network size can be limited by the granularity of input data such as rainfall (Dottori et al., 2016c), or by the computational demand of modeling floods at the global scale.